 More than 1,000 Montana family members of service members who died in the line of duty, and of disabled veterans who died from a service-connected condition receive a monthly Dependency and Indemnity Compensation Benefit from the VA.
-Tester’s Dependency and Indemnity Compensation Improvement Act will give these family members an additional $300 per month.
+Tester’s Dependency and Indemnity Compensation Improvement Act will give these family members an additional benefit amount.
 Doing so would make it fairer by bringing benefits for surviving military families more in line with federal employee and Department of Defense survivor benefits.

 “Families who are grieving the loss of a parent who served this country should never face financial uncertainty,” said Tester, Ranking Member of the Senate Veterans’ Affairs Committee.
 “These brave men and women have paid the ultimate sacrifice and it’s our duty to give their loved ones more economic security.”